Flight of Souls

 Continuing Tradition with a Community Altar

-This year, community members are again invited to bring objects memorializing their dead loved ones – copies of photographs, poems, favorite food and drink – and place them on the altar.
-Attendees will also be invited to write the names of their dead loved ones on handmade Monarch butterflies and handmade calaveras – sugar skulls – to leave on the altar.
+Community members are again invited to bring objects memorializing their dead loved ones – copies of photographs, poems, favorite food and drink – and place them on the altar.
+Attendees will also be invited to write the names of their dead loved ones on handmade Monarch butterflies to leave on the altar.
 (Objects will not be returned after the festival.)

 At twilight, the altar will be illuminated and will become a float in the Twilight Lantern & Costume Parade.
 Join us in remembering and honoring the dead at the community altar.
 If you would like to volunteer to work at the altar during the festival, send an email to ddodparade@gmail.com.